OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/batch/batch-dotnet-get-started.md

 {
         string blobName = Path.GetFileName(filePath);

-        // Obtain a reference toohello container using hello SAS URI.
+        // Obtain a reference to the container using the SAS URI.
         CloudBlobContainer container = new CloudBlobContainer(new Uri(containerSas));

-        // Upload hello file (as a new blob) toohello container try
+        // Upload the file (as a new blob) to the container try
         {
                 CloudBlockBlob blob = container.GetBlockBlobReference(blobName);